Winnipeg general strike: Organization

-At 11:00 a.m. on Thursday May 15, 1919, virtually the entire working population of Winnipeg went on strike.
-Somewhere around 30,000 workers in the public and private sectors walked off their jobs, and the city experienced a sudden cessation of many normal activities.
+At 11 am on Thursday, May 15, 1919, virtually the entire working population of Winnipeg went on strike.
+Around 30,000 workers in the public and private sectors walked off their jobs, and the city experienced a sudden cessation of many activities.
 The Strike Committee requested the police force, who had voted in favour of the strike, to remain on duty.
 Workers at the city waterworks also remained on the job to provide service at reduced pressure.
 Union membership had increased substantially during the spring of 1919, but most of the people who came out in support of the general strike were not union members.
-For instance, the first to leave work, at 7:00 a.m., were the telephone operators, the so-called "hello girls" at the city telephone exchanges, who were not at this time union members.
+For instance, the first to leave work, at 7:00 a.m., were the telephone operators, the "hello girls" at the city telephone exchanges, who were not at this time union members.
 Also on the first day of the strike, the major organizations of returned soldiers announced their support and were active throughout the six weeks of the strike.

-In the early days of the strike, one historian has written, "The atmosphere was almost festive, the belief in ultimate victory strong."
+In the early days of the strike, according to historian David Bercuson, "The atmosphere was almost festive, the belief in ultimate victory strong."
 Participants assembled in city parks to listen to speakers report on the progress of the strike and discuss the many related social reform issues of the time.
 To ensure that strikers were kept informed of developments, the Strike Committee also published a daily Strike Bulletin.
-This newspaper urged the strikers to remain peaceable as well as idle: "The only thing the workers have to do to win this strike is to do nothing.
+This newspaper urged the strikers to remain peaceable: "The only thing the workers have to do to win this strike is to do nothing.
 Just eat, sleep, play, love, laugh, and look at the sun ...
 Our fight consists of doing no fighting."